 Tim Steel (British Citizen, 1952) was educated at Eton (Oppidan Scholar) and Trinity College, Cambridge (Philosophy and Law).
 He joined Robert Fleming as an analyst and was then a pension fund manager from 1974 to 1979.
 He joined Cazenove & Co in 1980 as an equity salesman and became Partner in 1982.
 Tim Steel ran the New York office from 1983 before returning to London in 1989 when he was made Head of UK Sales.
 He was appointed as managing director of Cazenove Capital Management Limited in 2000 and retired as vice chairman at the end of 2009.
-Since 2011 he has been a non-executive director of ProPhotonix, since 2013 chairman of Committed Capital and since 2014 a non-executive director of WH Ireland Limited.
-Tim Steel was elected at the general meeting held on 29 October 2008 and was reelected at the general meeting held in May 2015 for a term ending at the 2016 annual shareholder meeting.
+Since 2011 he has been a non-executive director of ProPhotonix and since 2013 chairman of Committed Capital.
+Since 2014 he has been a non-executive director of WH Ireland Limited and is currently serving as the chairman of that board.
+Tim Steel was elected at the general meeting held on 29 October 2008 and was reelected at the general meeting held in May 2016 for a term ending at the 2017 annual shareholder meeting.